CommerceTeam/commerce/Documentation/BreakingChanges/Since6/Index.rst

-BackendUtility::getDatabaseConnection queries where moved to corresponding repositories TceformsUtility::getDatabaseConnection query was moved to SysLanguageRepository and ProductRepository StatisticTask::getDatabaseConnection queries where moved to corresponding repositories
+BackendUtility::getDatabaseConnection queries where moved to corresponding repositories TceformsUtility::getDatabaseConnection query was moved to SysLanguageRepository and ProductRepository StatisticTask::getDatabaseConnection queries where moved to corresponding repositories OrdermailHook::getDatabaseConnection queries where moved to AddressRepository and MoveOrderMailRepository

 FolderRepository::getFolders should not be used anymore, please use ::getFolder instead BaseController::renderValue.NUMBERFORMAT this type of formating is possible via stdWrap.numberFormat and takes the configuration decimals, dec_point, thousands_sep so just replace NUMBERFORMAT with stdWrap.numberFormat = 1 and add stdWrap.numberFormat.deci... and so on